mbforbes/rndjam1/README.md

 ![least squares loss expanded derivative](svg/least-squares-loss-expanded-derivative.svg)

-Setting the derivative equal to 0 for the analytic solution (omitting second derivative check):
+We can set the derivative equal to 0 and solve for the analytic solution (omitting second derivative check):

 ![least squares analytic expanded](svg/least-squares-analytic-expanded.svg)

-To do gradient descent, we'll use the gradient of the average loss per datum:
+To do gradient descent instead, we'll use the gradient of the average loss per datum.
+The average loss per datum is nice because it's invariant to the size of the dataset (or (mini)batch).
+The average loss per datum is simply:

 ![least squares average loss](svg/least-squares-average-loss.svg)

 We can just take scale the derivative that we took previously:

 ![least squares gradient](svg/least-squares-gradient.svg)

+## Thanks

+To John Thickstun and Chris Xie for helping me out with math.